mczhuge/NLSOM/README.md

 ### 1. Install

-Here are three different installation methods.
-Please choose the one that suits you best:
+Choose from three different installation methods to find the one that best fits your needs.

 1. CONDA: ``conda env create -n nlsom -f nlsom.yaml``